abhishekarya1/Hash-Define-myNotes/content/spring-boot/test.md

 MockitoAnnotations.openMocks(this);		// enable annotation otherwise foobar will be null

 // 2: programmatically
-Foobar foobar = mock(Foobar.class)		// no need to enable with any other statement
+Foobar foobar = mock(Foobar.class);		// no need to enable with any other statement

 // 3: use annotation without need to enable it if we add any of the below annotations on test class
 @ExtendWith(SpringExtension.class)